Zeroknights16/Server-Bot-Documentation2/README.md

       usage: "botinfo" #Command Usage (Not Recommended to edit.)
       example: "botinfo" #Command Usage Example (Not Recommended to edit.)
       cooldown: 3 #Command Cooldown (Not recommended to set under 3 seconds.)
-      permission:
-        role_permission: false #Enable if the bot should use roles as permissions instead of permission notes.
-(Recommended)
-        required_role: "804354021481381909" #If "role_permission" is enabled, the user will need this role or one above to be able to execute this command.
-        permission: "VIEW_CHANNEL" #If "role_permission" is disabled, the user will need this permission note to be able to execute this command.
 ```

 <h3>Showcase:</h3>